martapvalls/react-player/README.md

 You can run the demo [here](https://react-film-player.netlify.app).

-It has three views: Login, main and Player.
+It has three views: Login, Main and Player.

 In the login you enter the email and password, in case it is not the correct one an error is shown, in case of a correct login you are redirected to the main view.